 You can also integrate various plugins with your library to kick it up a notch.
 It’s flexible, portable and customizable.
 Advances in recent versions of WordPress have made it one of the most polished features in the world’s most popular content management system.

 2. How to View and Search Your Media Library

 You can access the library by clicking Media in the sidebar.
 You have two viewing options: grid (shown above) and list:

 WordPress also enables you to filter and search for images by file type, date uploaded and keyword:

-How to Change the Media Library Upload Limit
+3. How to Increase the Media Library Upload Limit

 If you’ve ever attempted to upload large media files, you may have come across an error message along the following lines: